na-na-hi/renget/archive/ProdiAgy.md

 !!! danger At this point in time training iA3 may require the dev2 branch of bmaltais/kohya_ss until that is merged into main.
 !!! danger bmaltais/kohya_ss at the time of this guide has a bug with Gradient Accumulation Steps: it doesn't take into account the scheduler, if you cosine with GAS > 2 it gets slower, if you cosine without GAS it drops like normal.
 On top of that, Gradient Checkpointing might make Gradient Accumulation Steps not function at all, so disable it if using GA.
 !!! info On the bright side this does not affect Prodigy as it works best with Cosine Annealing, which has t_max that you can set and it doesn't get the slowdown from Gradient Accumulation Steps.
-!!! note Guide is pretty much done for now unless I change my mind about anything.
-Check back in a week or so.
+!!! note Updated .json again: d0=1e-2; eta_min=0.5 <-- this limits prodigy to the kotakublue/lycoris recommended 0.01-0.005 range for iA3.
+!!! note Testing the above, so far it's been amazing.
+Will update if I change my mind.

 ##STOP USING ARBITRARY NUMBERS FOR STEPS/EPOCHS, DO IT LIKE THIS.
 ![](https://imagizer.imageshack.com/img923/8210/5vzPDb.png)
 ##SEE THAT D*LR?
-CUT IT OFF IF IT SPIKES OR INCREASE D*LR UNTIL IT DOES NOT.
-I CUT IT OFF AT 130 IN THAT EXAMPLE.
+CUT IT OFF IF IT SPIKES OR ADJUST SETTINGS.
 ![](https://imagizer.imageshack.com/img924/8109/K5kHtl.png)
 ##PINK = D_COEF 1 | CYAN = D_COEF 2 | THANOS = D_COEF 3

 ####USE D_COEF TO SCALE LR (SHOULD ONLY BE DONE UNTIL YOU FIND A GOOD STARTING LR FOR YOUR DATASET AND OTHER SETTINGS)
 ####USE WEIGHT_DECAY IF OUTPUT BECOMES OVERPOWERING TOO SOON AND YOU DONT WANT TO LOWER STEPS.
-####USE MIN_SNR_GAMMA: LOWER = TEXTURE OVER STRUCTURE; HIGHER = STRUCTURE OVER TEXTURE.
+####USE MIN_SNR_GAMMA: LOWER = TEXTURE OVER STRUCTURE; HIGHER = STRUCTURE OVER TEXTURE; 0 = DISABLED.
 ####USE ETA_MIN IF LR GOES DOWN TO UNWISE VALUES TOO SOON AND YOU DONT WANT TO INCREASE STEPS.
-####ALL THE ABOVE CAN MAKE YOUR D*LR SPIKE DIFFERENTLY, ALONG WITH BATCH SIZE AND GRADIENT ACCUMULATION
+####ALL THE ABOVE CAN MAKE YOUR D*LR SPIKE DIFFERENTLY, ALONG WITH REPETITIONS, EPOCHS, BATCH SIZE AND GRADIENT ACCUMULATION.
 ####PRODIGY IS ```DETERMINISTIC```.